Other names: Rana palustris

 Current Status & Protection

-The pickerel frog is currently listed as Not at Risk under the Ontario Endangered Species Act, 2007 and Not at Risk under the federal Species at Risk Act.
+The pickerel frog is currently listed as Not at Risk by the Committee on the Status of Endangered Wildlife in Canada and Not at Risk under the Ontario Endangered Species Act, 2007 and as having No Schedule, No Status under the federal Species at Risk Act.
 The species has no protection under the Ontario Fish and Wildlife Conservation Act.
 The International Union for Conservation of Nature lists the global status of the pickerel frog as Least Concern.

 Learn more about reptile and amphibian conservation and what you can do to help these species on our Reptile and Amphibian Stewardship page.